Knowledge Base

 This will trigger the onboarding procedure.

-In the first step you will need to set the language for any existing content from the drop down.
+In the first step you will need to set the language for any existing content as well as the languages you want to translate your site to.

 Translating items